Kevin Volland: Bayer Leverkusen

 On 20 May 2016, Volland joined Bayer Leverkusen on a five-year deal for a club record transfer fee of €18 million.
 He scored his first goals for the club on 26 October, netting a brace in a 2–2 penalty shoot-out loss against 3.
 Liga side Sportfreunde Lotte in the DFB Pokal.

 Monaco

 On 2 September 2020, Volland signed a contract with Monaco until 2024.
 On 1 November 2020, he scored his first two goals in Monaco's win over Girondins de Bordeaux in the Ligue 1.

 In the first match of the 2021–22 season, against Sparta Prague in the preliminary round of the Champions League, he scored his team's second goal with an assist from Sofiane Diop.

 Union Berlin

 On 17 August 2023, Volland signed a contract with Union Berlin ahead of their inaugural Champions League campaign.
+On 12 December 2023, he scored his first Champions League goal for the club, giving his side the lead in a 2–3 loss to Real Madrid in the Olympiastadion.
 In April 2025, with his contract running until 2026, it was announced that Volland would leave Union Berlin in the summer to return to former club 1860 Munich.
 At the time, he had made four appearances in the 2024–25 season.

+Return to 1860 Munich

+In April 2025, 1860 Munich announced that Volland would be returning to the club for the 2025–26 season.
+He was, along with other new signings, the top transfer and was expected to help the team achieve promotion to the 2.
+Bundesliga.

+Retirement

+On 2 July 2026, Volland announced the end of his professional football career.